Endoscopic Depth Estimation Based on Deep Learning: A Survey: Methods Based on Deep Learning

-Several research works have made significant contributions in this area.
-Kuznietsov et al.\ \cite{46} proposes a semi-supervised deep learning method for monocular depth map prediction, which integrates unsupervised stereo matching loss into the framework of supervised learning.
-In the supervised learning component, the model computes the error between the predicted depth and the LiDAR-measured depth and optimizes the depth estimation using the BerHu loss function.
-In the unsupervised learning component, stereo images captured from left and right camera perspectives are utilized, and depth estimation is achieved through geometric constraints derived from epipolar geometry.
-Yue et al.\ \cite{47} introduces a semantic MDE network (SE-Net), which leverages semantic information as a supervisory signal to guide depth estimation in the supervised learning phase.
-In the unsupervised learning phase, monocular video sequences are used, and depth estimation is performed by minimizing view reprojection errors.
-The network first segments the input images semantically and then uses the semantic labels to guide the construction of the depth estimation model.
-Zama et al.\ \cite{48} presents a deep learning method that combines semantic segmentation and depth estimation, deploying ground-truth data only in the semantic domain.
-During training, the network learns shared feature representations for both tasks.
-Additionally, a novel cross-task loss function is proposed to improve the accuracy of depth estimation by jointly optimizing depth and semantic features.
-Amiri et al.\ \cite{49} proposes a semi-supervised deep neural network based on the Monodepth architecture, which enhances geometric consistency in unsupervised learning through left-right consistency constraints.
-By leveraging supervised data for optimization, the reliability of annotated information is improved.
-Ultimately, a semi-supervised fusion strategy is implemented to achieve more accurate MDE.
-Baek et al.\ \cite{50} proposes a method that constructs two independent network branches for each loss function and employs a mutual distillation loss to leverage the complementary strengths of both loss functions.
-Additionally, data augmentation is applied to different branches to enhance the robustness of depth estimation.
+Several works have made significant contributions in this area.
+Kuznietsov et al.\ \cite{46} proposed a semi-supervised deep learning method for monocular depth map prediction, which integrated unsupervised stereo matching loss into the framework of supervised learning.
+In the supervised learning component, the model computed the error between the predicted depth and the LiDAR-measured depth and optimized the depth estimation using the BerHu loss function.
+In the unsupervised learning component, stereo images captured from left and right camera perspectives were utilized, and depth estimation was achieved through geometric constraints derived from epipolar geometry.
+Yue et al.\ \cite{47} introduced a semantic MDE network (SE-Net), which leveraged semantic information as a supervisory signal to guide depth estimation in the supervised learning phase.
+In the unsupervised learning phase, monocular video sequences were used, and depth estimation was performed by minimizing view reprojection errors.
+The network first segmented the input images semantically and then used the semantic labels to guide the construction of the depth estimation model.
+Zama et al.\ \cite{48} presented a deep learning method that combined semantic segmentation and depth estimation, deploying ground-truth data only in the semantic domain.
+During training, the network learned shared feature representations for both tasks.
+Additionally, a novel cross-task loss function was proposed to improve the accuracy of depth estimation by jointly optimizing depth and semantic features.
+Amiri et al.\ \cite{291} proposed a semi-supervised deep neural network based on the Monodepth architecture, which enhanced geometric consistency in unsupervised learning through left-right consistency constraints.
+By leveraging supervised data for optimization, the reliability of annotated information was improved.
+Ultimately, a semi-supervised fusion strategy was implemented to achieve more accurate MDE.
+Baek et al.\ \cite{50} proposed a method that constructed two independent network branches for each loss function and employed a mutual distillation loss to leverage the complementary strengths of both loss functions.
+Additionally, data augmentation was applied to different branches to enhance the robustness of depth estimation.